-- (a) the Board believes there are special circumstances; or - (b) the circumstances of his employment are within a description or class of descriptions specified in a direction made by the Governor.

-49. During the currency of a work permit, the holder of that permit may not be promoted or re-designated without having applied for and received the approval of the Board, and the Board in considering the application-
+- (a) the Board, including the Cayman Brac and Little Cayman Immigration Board, or the Chief Immigration Officer believes there are special circumstances; or - (b) the circumstances of his employment are within a description or class of descriptions specified in a direction made by the Governor. - 51.
+During the currency of a work permit, the holder of that permit may not be promoted or re-designated without having applied for and received the approval of the Board, and the Board in considering the application-